liamjameswatson/planet-animation/README.md

 ## Description

 A calming, CSS-only animation inspired by my love of astronomy.
-This project simulates orbiting planets around a sun using only HTML and CSS — no JavaScript at all.
+This project simulates orbiting planets around a sun using only HTML and CSS.
 It's a simple yet visually satisfying experiment that demonstrates creative use of keyframes, gradients, transforms, and z-index layering.

 ---